How to Use Family Meetings to Build a Closer Family

 It’s important to keep this section of the meeting short, so if you can’t finish the topic and need to defer it, do so.
 Sometimes, to keep a child from getting defensive, it works best to refer an issue to "the parents' committee," but try not to undermine the process of the group.

-8. For the under five set, resist the impulse to do much business at family meetings, you want them to be short and rewarding.
+For the under five set, resist the impulse to do much business at family meetings; you want them to be short and rewarding.
 For elementary schoolers, it helps to add an incentive for them to do the hard work of problem solving: a special dessert, a special game afterwards.
-And don’t be surprised if your middle schoolers appropriate the meeting to explain that you’re embarrassing them in front of their friends, or that they need a raise in their allowance.
+To get resistant preteens to join in, assign them important roles such as recording secretary or rule enforcer.
+And don’t be surprised if your middle schoolers appropriate the meeting to explain that you’re embarrassing them in front of their friends, or that they need a raise in their allowance!